aspose-barcode/Aspose.BarCode-API-References/english/java/com.aspose.barcode.barcoderecognition/qualitysettings/_index.md

 ```

 Allows engine to recognize tiny barcodes on large images.
-Ignored if  is set to True.
+Ignored if AllowIncorrectBarcodes is set to True.
 Default value: False.

 **Returns:**
 boolean - If True, allows engine to recognize tiny barcodes on large images.